diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Volume

-A storage location that you want to index, for example: Windows Share/drive, Linux mount/NFS Export, cloud storage/S3 bucket, etc.
+A storage location that you want to index, for example Windows Share/drive, Linux mount/NFS Export, cloud storage/S3 bucket, etc.

-Examples of other names for volume that might be used in your organization: storage volume, storage mount, mount point, top level path, top level storage directory.
+Examples of other names for volume that might be used in your organization: storage volume, storage mount, mount point, top-level path, top-level storage directory.

 Read more about [how to select a volume](#select_volume).